Early ears of Méthode Naturelle

 Fitness trails might be the application of MN that is most familiar to the wide mass all over the world.
 The first fitness trail, also known as Vita Parcours, was built 1968 in Zürich, Switzerland, and supported by Swiss life insurance firm Vita.
 Hunderds of trails all over Europe followed with a few years.

-The Belgian Federation that was founded 1948 by Marcel Beugnier, was active through all the years too, both having hard times and opening new centers.
+The Belgian Federation that was founded 1948 by Marcel Beugnier, was active through all the years too.
 It shortened its name to the Belgian Federation of Hébertisme (FBH) 2004.
 Today the federation operates under the name Sport’nat® and counts around 300 members.

 Modern civil obstacle runs such as Tough Mudder, Spartan Race, Tough Guy Race & Co as well as military training all over the world take place on obstacle courses and parcours, which were first introduced and designed by Hébert.